-In accordance with accounting principles generally accepted in the United States, certain assets and liabilities are required to be recorded at fair value on a recurring basis.
+In accordance with GAAP, certain assets and liabilities are required to be recorded at fair value on a recurring basis.
 The Company's assets and liabilities that are adjusted to fair value on a recurring basis are money market funds that qualify as cash equivalents, and derivative financial instruments.
+As of September 30, 2017, the Company did not have any money market funds that had floating net asset values that required measurement.

-Lev vel 1
+Level 1

-(In millions) July 1, 2017 December 31, 2016
+September 30, December 31,

-(In mittions) 2017 2010
+(In millions) 2017 2016

-Money market funds \$ 139 \$ \$ 135
+Money market funds \$ - \$ 135

 The fair values of the Company's foreign currency contracts and fuel contracts are the amounts receivable or payable to terminate the agreements at the reporting date, taking into account current interest rates, exchange rates and commodity prices.
 The values are based on market-based inputs or unobservable inputs that are corroborated by market data.
-Amounts associated with derivative financial instruments are considered Level 1 measurements, but were not significant for the reported periods.
-At July 1, 2017, and December 31, 2016, Accrued expenses and other liabilities in the Condensed Consolidated Balance Sheets included less than \$1 million related to derivative fuel contracts.
+Amounts associated with these derivative financial instruments are considered Level 1 measurements, but were not significant for the reported periods.
+At September 30, 2017, and December 31, 2016, Accrued expenses and other liabilities in the Condensed Consolidated Balance Sheets included less than \$1 million related to derivative foreign currency and fuel contracts.